 Other Commentary

-The Commentary provided hereinabove under items 4, 5 and 6 on Paragraph 3 of Options I and II is applicable mutatis mutandis to Paragraph 2 of Option III.
+The Commentary provided hereinabove under items 4, 5 and 6 on Paragraph 3 of Options I and II is applicable to Paragraph 2 of Option III.

 Paragraph 3: Dispute resolution

 Parties refer all disputes related to any alleged non-compliance with the Clause to the entity provided for in the dispute resolution provisions of the Contract, such as an arbitral tribunal.
-However, the non-compliance may be the subject of parallel criminal proceedings which may result in criminal sanctions or other civil law consequences than contractual, in particular liability in tort.
+However, the non-compliance may be the subject of parallel criminal proceedings which may result in criminal sanctions or other civil law consequences rather than contractual, in particular liability in tort.

 ICC Rules on Combating Corruption (2023)